 1. How Low Can You Go?

 Nothing beats good-old digging in the sand.
 Get your kids to see how deep of a hole they can dig and when they’ve dug as far as they can, see if an adult can fit in the hole or see how long it takes to fill the hole with water.
+Please remember to fill in any holes you dig in the sand when you’re done playing for the safety of other people using the beach.

 Required: shovels and varying levels of attention span